 (Want to receive more corruption report updates?
 Subscribe here!)

-Corruption is not an obstacle for businesses in Germany, and companies are unlikely to encounter bribery or other corrupt practices.
-Fraud and corruption risks are most prevalent in the construction and health sectors, as well as in public procurement.
+Corruption is not a significant obstacle for businesses in Germany, and companies are unlikely to encounter bribery or other corrupt practices.
+Fraud and corruption risks are most prevalent in the construction and public procurement sectors.
+Germany has strong institutional and legal anti-corruption frameworks.
 The German Criminal Code applies to individuals – not companies – and makes it illegal to offer, pay or accept a bribe.
-Companies can be held civilly liable under the Administrative Offences Act, with fines up to EUR 10 million and confiscation of all economic advantages obtained through bribery.
+Companies can be held civilly liable for corruption offenses committed by their representatives under the Act on Regulatory Offences, with fines up to EUR 10 million and confiscation of all economic advantages obtained through bribery.
 Facilitation payments are prohibited, and small-value gifts and hospitality may be considered illegal depending on the intent, benefit and value.
-Germany has strong institutional and legal frameworks.
 Enforcement of foreign bribery has increased significantly in recent years, and a large number of prominent German companies and individuals from businesses have been successfully prosecuted.

-Last updated: December 2015
+Last updated: January 2018

-Companies can effectively enforce property and contractual rights, and German courts are available to foreign investors in the event of an investment dispute.
-Businesses perceive the courts to be very effective in settling commercial disputes and challenging government regulations (GCR 2015-2016).
-The country’s legal framework is strong and well implemented, contractual arrangements and commercial law are fully respected, and property rights are protected (ICS 2015).
-Few citizens consider bribery and abuse of power to be widespread within the German courts (European Commission, Feb.
-2014).
+Companies can effectively enforce property and contractual rights, and German courts are available to foreign investors in the event of an investment dispute (ICS 2017).
+The country’s legal framework is strong and well implemented, contractual arrangements and commercial law are fully respected, and property rights are protected (ICS 2017).
+Enforcing a contract in Germany takes slightly less time and costs less compared to other OECD high income countries (DB 2018).
 Germany is a member of the International Centre for Settlement of Investment Disputes (ICSID) and has ratified the New York Convention 1958 on the Recognition and Enforcement of Foreign Arbitral Awards.

-German police are not corrupt.
-German police services reliably protect companies from crime (GCR 2015-2016), and the necessary mechanisms to investigate and punish abuse and corruption in the police and security forces are in place (HRR 2014).
-A very low percentage of citizens perceive corruption, bribery and abuse of power within the police as a problem (European Commission, Feb.
-2014).
+There is a low risk of corruption when dealing with Germany's police.
+German police services reliably protect companies from crime (GCR 2017-2018), and the necessary mechanisms to investigate and punish abuse and corruption in the police and security forces are in place (HRR 2016).
+Only about one in eight Germans perceive corruption, bribery and abuse of power within the police as a problem (Eurobarometer 2017).

-Corruption in the German land administration is not an obstacle for businesses.
-Companies may face corruption risks when dealing with the construction sector (ICS 2015).
+There are moderate corruption risks in the German land administration.
+Companies may face corruption risks when dealing with the construction sector (ICS 2017).
 Corruption is reportedly prevalent in large-scale construction projects due to close ties between local authorities and companies (NISA 2012).
-Almost half of surveyed citizens perceive bribery and abuse of office to be widespread among officials issuing building permits (European Commission, Feb.
-2014).
-Businesses believe that property rights are well protected (GCR 2015-2016), and property owned by foreigners is fully protected under German law; expropriation is only executed for public purposes and is subjected to non-discriminatory principles (ICS 2015).
-Registering property is more time-consuming and costly than the average in the OECD countries (DB 2015).
-Germany has increased the property transfer tax, making it more expensive to register property (DB 2015).
+Around a third of Germans believe officials issuing building permits are corrupt (Eurobarometer 2017).
+Property owned by foreigners is fully protected under German law and companies express confidence in the protection of property rights in practice (ICS 2017, GCR 2017-2018).
+Expropriation is only executed for public purposes and is subjected to non-discriminatory principles (ICS 2017).
+Registering property is more time-consuming and costly than the average in the OECD countries (DB 2018).

 Germany has ratified the OECD Anti-Bribery Convention and the United Nations Convention Against Corruption (UNCAC), and it has signed the Council of Europe’s Civil and Criminal Law Conventions against Corruption.